 Anime and Manga

 Dragon Ball Z: At the final battle with Majin Buu, Vegeta tries to convince the humans of Earth to raise up their hands to give Goku the energy he needs to form the Spirit Bomb powerul enough to kill Buu.
 Vegeta tells the humans to consider this act as their first step to becoming a warrior race.
+It doesn't work until Mr. Satan steps in and tells them to do it.

 In Code Geass, Zero's rescue of Todoh and his fellow rebels from the execution they had come to accept is accompanied by a lecture on the nature of miracles. [adult swim] accurately described this scene as Zero berating Todoh for "not being badass enough."